RichardDooling/Entertainment_Law/First_Amendment-Indecency/First_Amendment-Indecency.md

 Of course, politicians wishing to oppose such important pieces of legislation would be free to go on the Sunday morning talk shows and admit that they are godless, mom-hating traitors.

 You get the idea.
-At least flag- burning presents some thorny First Amendment issues on the differences between speech and conduct.
+At least flag-burning presents some thorny First Amendment issues on the differences between speech and conduct.
 And separation of church and state is as clear as mud, thanks to a slew of Supreme Court opinions on menorahs and Nativity displays.

 But banning anything some politician might consider "indecent," with fines and imprisonment for anybody who guesses wrong?